 Thanks to the cast iron exterior and tempered glass, this product has a weather resistance rating of IP65.
 This should allow it to handle just about anything an all-weather flag can handle.
 The product also comes with two years of unlimited support for replacements or repairs.

-Installation is a little more involved than the simpler solar lights like the Deneve or Moico, but it can accommodate pole thicknesses of 1.4 to three inches.
+Installation is a little more involved than the simpler solar lights like the Deneve or Moico, but it can accommodate 1.4 to three inches pole thicknesses.
 The light and solar panels can also be adjusted separately for maximum customization.
 There is also included to allow the device to be set in the ground and shine upon the flag.

 - Highly versatile with adjustable lights, solar panels with a ground stake allow it to be set up anywhere.

-- The lowest setting is sufficient for lighting a flag and offers a brighter option on the high setting compared to other solar flagpole lights.
+- The lowest setting is sufficient for lighting a flag and offers a brighter option on the high setting than other solar powered flagpole lights.

 - Very weather was resistant and more durable than plastic flagpole lights.